EloiStree/LearnByPlayingInXR/README.md

 Hello and welcome to you.

-My name is Éloi Strée and I am a game developer that like to play video game requiring skills.
+My name is Éloi Strée and I am a game developer that like to play video game that requiring skills.
 To have more fun, I created Open Macro Input that allows me to enhance my gameplay with macro and remapping.

 On this workshop, we will learn and I am going to teach you how to create my dream application: